What to expect from your visit to Red House

 All visitors need to book their visit in advance.
 Members can book for free, while non-members will need to pay when booking.
 Members will need to bring both their tickets and their membership cards with them on their visit to enter the gardens.

-• Please book one ticket per person, except for children aged 5 or under as they don’t need a ticket.
+- Please book one ticket per person, except for children aged 5 or under who do not need a ticket.

-• Tickets are for your use only and are not available for resale
+- Tickets are for your use only and not for resale.

-• We'll send your booking confirmation by email.
-Please make sure you fill in your correct email address when you book to ensure you receive your confirmation email.
+- We'll send your booking confirmation by email.
+Please make sure you fill in the correct email address to ensure you receive your confirmation email.

 - You will need to choose a 45 minute slot for your tour of the house.
 The times on your ticket mark the start and finish of the tour.